Assessment of Learning (AoL) - summative assessment

 “Assessment for learning is the process of seeking and interpreting evidence for use by learners and their teachers to decide where the learners are in their learning, where they need to get to and how best to get there.”

 At Greenacres Primary School we recognise that AfL lies at the heart of promoting learning and in raising standards of attainment.
 We further recognise that effective AfL depends crucially on actually using the information gained.

-The school supports teacher assessment through the use of Target Tracker.
+The school records teacher assessment through the use of O Track.
 This software provides clear criteria which judgements can be made about National Curriculum year group expectations, and termly / yearly / progress in mathematics throughout a child’s journey through school.

 Teachers also monitor and plan for progress with data gathered through the use of CLIC tracking documents.

 - Making ongoing assessments and responding appropriately to pupils during ‘day-to-day’ teaching.
 These ‘immediate’ responses are mainly verbal and are not normally recorded;

 - Using knowledge of pupils drawn from ongoing daily assessment and Target Tracker pupil records to inform ‘prior learning’ at the beginning of each unit of work to guide our planning and teaching;

 - Adjusting planning and teaching within units in response to pupils’ performance;